-But we're talking about much more than where to place the horizon or the primary subject within the frame.
-Line, shape, texture, space, balance, rhythm and repetition are just some of the other elements that should be considered when making a picture.
+I’m talking here about much more than where to place the horizon or the primary subject within the frame.
+Other, potentially crucial, elements of composition that should be considered when making a photo include the following:

 Why Great Photo Composition Is Important